blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ### Filter Type

-We don't want alerts of block rollbacks so we can use the filter type transaction and block.
-Since we want to use two filter types we separate them with a comma.
-To have Adder exclude the rollback alerts by using transaction and block filter, we will use the following filter:
+We want to get an alert only when a Governance event occurs so we can use the filter type governance.
+We will use the following filter:

 ```
---filter-type input.transaction, input.block
+--filter-type input.governance
 ```

 ### Filter DRep